I’m often asked what tips I would give to anyone entering the further education, skills and training sector.

 Treat your learners as individuals and use their names whenever possible.
 Involve all your learners during discussions and activities.
 Find out what they know already by discussing their experiences and how they relate to the subject.
 Learners can learn from each other as well as from you, particularly if you have learners of different age ranges and levels of experience within the same group.

-The FELTAG (2014) report contains some interesting recommendations and can be downloaded by clicking here.
+The FELTAG (2014) report contains some interesting recommendations regarding the use of technology, it can be downloaded by clicking here.

-You should try to assess continually throughout your session, not just at the end so that you can see how they are progressing.
+You should try to assess continually throughout your session, not just at the end, so that you can see how your learners are progressing.
 Always make an objective judgement and don't get personal.
-Your learners are not your friends, you should not become personally involved but retain a professional working relationship at all times.
+Your learners are not your friends and you should not become personally involved with them.
+Try and retain a professional working relationship at all times.
 It's best to avoid joining their social networking sites.
+However, they will probably look at yours if you have one so do be careful what you post.

-Consider using a closing activity such as asking your learners in turn to state one thing from the session that has had the most impact upon them
+Consider using a closing activity such as asking your learners in turn to state one thing from the session that has had the most impact upon them.
+If anyone has to leave early for any reason, they will only miss the closing activity.

 Never be afraid to ask for advice from experienced colleagues.
 You could ask to sit in during one of their sessions to see how they manage the learning process.